Made by Canva

 Out of those patients taking fluvoxamine, 79 had a primary outcome event compared to 119 in the placebo group.

-How Does it Work for COVID if it was Used for Depression?
+How Does an Antidepressant for COVID work, if it was Designed for Depression?

 Lots of drugs approved for diseases can work for other diseases they aren’t approved for.
 Lots of drugs are prescribed for diseases they aren’t officially approved for.
 No one knows for sure why fluvoxamine helps fight COVID, but theories include that it has significant anti-inflammatory effects and anti-clotting activities.